Modern Slavery Act 2015 – Compliance Statement for 2017

 - Engage with our central Corporate Integrity and Compliance

-We recognise that, although it is banned in most countries, modern slavery continues to take place around the world and that we can always do more to identify and mitigate potential risks of modern slavery occurring within our business and our supply chains.
+We recognise that, although it is banned in most countries/territories, modern slavery continues to take place around the world and that we can always do more to identify and mitigate potential risks of modern slavery occurring within our business and our supply chains.

 We aim to mitigate risk by maintaining the FedEx Alert Line.
 This line can be accessed by all FedEx employees or any other person who wishes to raise a concern.
 We encourage employees and other parties to raise concerns about any issue or suspicion of modern slavery through the FedEx Alert Line.
 All reports received through the FedEx Alert Line are acted upon promptly.
 FedEx employees are also encouraged to report modern slavery issues or concerns in accordance with FedEx’s Open Door and Whistleblowing policies without fear of reprisal or retribution.